jmfieldman/TheseusAndTheMinotaur/design/02-visual-style.md

 - Large grids (16x16): May need to zoom out.
 Must ensure tiles remain large enough to read on all target screen sizes (especially mobile).

-### 6.3 Projection Mode — Open Question
+### 6.3 Projection Mode — Orthographic (Decided)

-> **Status:** Under evaluation.
-Toggle at runtime with 'C' key; FOV adjustable in Settings.
+> **Status:** Decided — orthographic projection for all views.

+The game uses **orthographic projection exclusively**.
+This was chosen because:

-The default projection is **orthographic**, which preserves grid readability and ensures tiles appear the same size everywhere on screen.
-However, the zoom transition between the overworld map and the puzzle diorama may look unnatural with orthographic projection — objects scale uniformly with no depth cues.
+- Orthographic preserves grid readability and ensures tiles appear the same size everywhere on screen.

-A **perspective projection** with a very narrow FOV (e.g. 20°) looks nearly identical to orthographic during normal gameplay, but produces a more natural zoom-in/zoom-out feel when the camera distance changes.
-The trade-off is subtle perspective distortion at screen edges that increases with wider FOV.
+- The pre-rendered backdrop system (§9) relies on the ortho property that a static image is pixel-identical to live rendering.
+Perspective projection would invalidate this — objects change relative size as the camera moves, so a pre-rendered image would not match live geometry during transitions.
+- Zoom transitions (overworld ↔ puzzle) are handled by interpolating the orthographic bounds.
+During transitions, all geometry renders live (backdrops are bypassed), so the uniform scaling of ortho zoom is not a problem — the live 3D geometry provides sufficient depth cues through parallax between foreground and background elements.

-**Runtime toggle:** Press 'C' to switch between orthographic and perspective projection.
+**Runtime toggle (debug only):** Press 'C' to switch between orthographic and perspective projection for visual comparison.
 The vertical FOV is configurable in Settings (5°–90°, default 20°).
 Both settings persist to `settings.yml` (`camera_perspective`, `camera_fov`).

-**Decision criteria:**
-- If zoom transitions look acceptable with ortho, keep ortho for simplicity
-- If perspective zoom is clearly better, switch default to perspective with a narrow FOV (~15–25°) that minimizes edge distortion
+The game ships with ortho as the only supported mode; the perspective toggle exists for development evaluation only.

 ### 6.4 iOS Layout Constraint